-They don’t want you to know, so you must promise not to tell… but there is an astonishing assortment of seaside villages – all with bucket loads of charm, pure sand and the most crystal-like water you could possibly imagine.
-We were surprised (shocked, even!) when we managed to discover Tasmania had these little gems.
+Some locals don’t want you to actually know their secret, so you must promise not to tell.
+There’s an astonishing assortment of seaside villages.
+Many of them boast bucket loads of charm, pure sand and the most crystal-like water you could possibly imagine.
+We were surprised and even shocked when we discovered Tasmania had these little gems.

 - a unique quality that sets it apart

-This quaint village sits at the tip of South Arm Peninsula in southern Tasmania and faces back towards Hobart across the River Derwent.
-A favourite with locals, especially families with young children, the waters are shallow, calm and comparatively warmer than open ocean.
+This quaint village at the tip of South Arm Peninsula in southern Tasmania faced Hobart across the River Derwent.
+It appeared to be a favourite with locals, especially families with young children.
+The waters proved shallow, calm and comparatively warmer than open ocean.

-An eclectic mix of houses ranging from weekender shacks to upmarket mansions rest along the foreshore, offering the owners the ultimate view across the water to the city lights.
-During the cruise season (October to April), ships glide into the estuary headed for their stopover in Hobart, Tasmania.
+There was an eclectic mix of houses ranging from weekender shacks to upmarket mansions resting along the foreshore.
+The owners were offered the ultimate views across the water to city lights.
+During the appropriate season (October to April) cruise ships would glide through the estuary headed for their stopover in Hobart.

-Beach visitors to O’Possum Bay can boast dolphin, seal and penguin sightings, while from the jetty fishermen catch a feast of seafood: octopus, squid and Flathead amongst the Tasmanian menu.
-Perfect with a glass of wine?
+Beach visitors to O’Possum Bay can hope for dolphin, seal and penguin sightings.
+From the jetty, fishermen can potentially catch a feast of seafood: octopus, squid and Flathead on the Tasmanian menu.
+Perfect with a glass of wine, perhaps?

-While on a family touring holiday from Hobart towards the north east of Tasmania, we had a stop-over at the township of Coles Bay, and did the hike up to the viewing platform over Wineglass Bay in the Freycinet National Park.
+While on a family touring holiday from Hobart to the north east of Tasmania, we had a stop-over at the township of Coles Bay.
+Like many, many other tourists we did the hike up to the viewing platform over Wineglass Bay in Freycinet National Park.

-We were a little unlucky with the weather on the day, with intermittent showers affecting the spectacular views, but it was still worthwhile.
-The kids found the uphill climb a “walk in the park” while I came to resent the many, many steps.
-However, on the way down, we met a high-school group who were hiking up to the viewing platform and then continuing on down to the beach.
-They had huge camping packs and enthusiasm to match, and I recognized the experience was worth the damp trudge.
+We were a little unlucky with the weather on the day, with intermittent showers affecting the spectacular views.
+But the hike was still worthwhile.
+The kids found the uphill climb a “walk in the park” while I came to resent the nasty steps.
+On the way down, we met a high-school group who were hiking up to the viewing platform, and then continuing on down to the beach.
+They had huge camping packs and enthusiasm to match.

-Since our trip, I have spoken to others who rate this an easy hike, so maybe I just need more practice.
-And I would return anyway just for the friendly local wildlife – a wallaby sat alongside our group as if joining us for lunch!
+Since our trip, I’ve spoken to others who would rate this an easy hike, so maybe I just need more practice.
+I’d return anyway, just for the friendly local wildlife.
+A wallaby came and sat alongside our group, as if joining us for lunch.

-There’s no denying the dramatic scenery on the east coast stretch of the island – out towards the Tasman Sea from nearby Swansea and Bicheno.
-Simply breathtaking, and by the time we reached St Helens on our tour we did wonder if there was anything that could beat it, really.
+There’s no denying the dramatic scenery on the east coast of Tasmania.
+It’s simply breathtaking, and by the time we reached St Helens on our tour we did wonder if there was anything that could beat it, really.

-And then we took a casual little drive from our motel room overlooking the marina, to…
+And then we took a casual little drive from our accommodation overlooking the marina, to the Bay of Fires.

-The much revered Lonely Planet Guide named this Bay of Fires coastline as “the hottest travel destination for 2009”.
-That’s in the whole world!
-Apart from the tourism department, the locals are not happy with this blatant promotion showing complete disregard for their hush-hush, in-house seaside beauty.
+The much revered Lonely Planet Guide named the Bay of Fires coastline as “the hottest travel destination for 2009”.
+That’s from all the places in the entire world.
+Wow!
+Apart from tourism industry peeps, the locals weren’t happy with this blatant promotion.
+It showed a complete disregard for keeping their seaside beauty hush-hush.

-The boys found the whole panorama too tempting to resist, and despite having no bathers (!) or towels, went for a quick dip.
-Quite unusual for early May, but on this day, the Tasmanian weather proved unbelievably perfect for just such spontaneity.
+The kids found the whole panorama too tempting to resist.
+Despite having no bathers or towels, they went for a quick dip.
+It was apparently quite unusual for early May, but on this day, the Tasmanian weather proved unbelievably perfect for just such spontaneity.